dungeonCrawlerInc/dungeonCrawler/README.md

     Andrew
-        Create GridSquare Interface for all grid objects to implement (Will allow different types - living things, non living things, etc.)
-        Start to set up areas to display items being worn
+        Start to set up areas to display items being worn.
+        Make basic method for enemies to attack player if next to player.
+        Display message in dialogue area when attacking or being attacked.
+        Fix bugs in enemy path finding.

 Development: